philippebureau/CVP_User-defined_actions_public/migrate_node_CVP_to_CVaaS/ReadMe.md

 This script will migrage the selected node to a CVaaS instance.

+An onboarding token needs to be generated on CVaaS and defined in the argument in the YAML file

+If the node uses the non default VRF, it needs to be defined in the YAML file arguments

-The node will start streaming telemetry to the CVaaS instance which will
+The node will start streaming telemetry to the CVaaS instance which will automatically add the node in the invoentory.

 To make this script available in CVP Change Controls: